dynamsoft-docs/document-normalizer-docs-mobile/programming/ios/user-guide.md

 ## Build Your First Application

-In this section, let's see how to create a HelloWorld app for normalizing documents from camera video input.
+This guide will walk you through the process of creating a HelloWorld app for normalizing documents via a camera video input.

 >Note:
 >
-> - Xcode 14.0 is used here in this guide.
+> - Xcode 14.0 is used in this guide.
 > - You can get the source code of the HelloWord app from the following link
 >   - [Objective-C](https://github.com/Dynamsoft/document-normalizer-mobile-samples/tree/main/ios/Objective-C/HelloWorld){:target="_blank"}.
 >   - [Swift](https://github.com/Dynamsoft/document-normalizer-mobile-samples/tree/main/ios/Swift/HelloWorld){:target="_blank"}.